Import Mailchimp Data to Google Sheets

 YOUR_LIST_ID: navigate to Audience > Preferences Center > Settings > Audience Name and Defaults.
 Once you click this, you’ll see your list ID (which they’ve now begun calling an “Audience ID”).

 Part 3: Pull Mailchimp API Data into Sheets

-Now let’s add our URL into API Connector and get some Mailchimp data in Google Sheets.
+Now let’s add our URL into API Connector.

 - In the Create screen, enter the Request URL we just created

 - Under OAuth, choose Mailchimp

 - We don’t need any headers so just leave that section blank.

 - Create a new tab and click Set current to use that tab as your data destination.